-This event would be easiest to pull off during a church service, when everyone is in attendance.
+Use a fundraising thermometer to show everyone how close they are to letting the person go free.
+Here’s how.
+This event would be easiest to pull off during a church service when everyone is in attendance.
 But you wouldn’t want it to be too much of a distraction, so be sure to pick a less eventful Sunday.

 “Make the grade” fundraisers are a fantastic way to motivate your church’s Sunday school youth group members to get the best marks in school.
 All it really involves is students (of any age) signing up at the beginning of the semester to be a part of the challenge.

 For every A (or B) they receive, participants will ask donors to pledge a dollar or two.
 At the end of the grading period, youth group members will bring in their report cards and cash in those pledges.

 Who doesn’t love a fun karaoke night out?
 Well, now you can bring all of that excitement and good-natured fun into your church hall.
 Just set up a karaoke machine, or make one of your own using the church’s projector and lyrics videos on YouTube.